Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Usage decisions directly affect what customers can do inside the product.
 Limits, credits, trials, and overages are evaluated at runtime using real-time usage tracking.
 Billing reflects outcomes already enforced in the product.

-This pattern fits teams adopting usage-based billing to align pricing with actual value delivered.
+This pattern fits teams that want to adopt usage-based billing to align pricing with actual value delivered.
 It supports a customer-centric approach where pricing responds to customer behavior, not billing delays.

 Product and RevOps teams can tailor pricing, adjust entitlements, and handle exceptions without shipping billing code.